lizardfs/documentation/source/devguide/repository.rst

   **0** is used when making comments, that has no effect on whether or not the patch should be merged.

-  **+1** is used by the CI system if the build is succesfull
+  **+1** is used by the CI system if the build is successful

   **+1** is used by the reviewer, when the expected result has been verified.

-.. note:: a patch will NOT be merged unless the CI system shows a successfull
+.. note:: a patch will NOT be merged unless the CI system shows a successful
           build.

 Updating a patch